It’s important for financial advisers to consider self-care and their mental wellbeing in order to best serve their clients.

-My office looks out onto my garden and I watch birds taking a bath in the pond.
-They preen their feathers.
-They sing.
-They fly.
-They instinctively know what to do to stay healthy.
-Because their life depends upon it.
+My home office looks out onto my garden and I often watch birds taking a bath in the pond.
+They preen their feathers, they sing, and they spread out their wings in the sun.
+They instinctively know what to do to stay healthy because their life depends upon it.

-Humans become disconnected from instinctively looking after themselves because they ‘go unconscious’.
-They get into a state of mind where they ignore their innate wisdom.
+Humans become disconnected from instinctively looking after themselves because they think too much.
+They get into a busy state of mind and ignore their innate wisdom.

 Some people will say it is because they now have time, but this is not the whole picture.

-It is because they are more conscious.
-Their mind has quietened down enough so that they reconnect to their deeper intelligence rather than living with a mind constantly full of ‘noise’.
+It is because they became more conscious.
+Their mind quietened down enough so that they reconnected to their deeper intelligence rather than living with a mind constantly full of ‘noise’.